The-going/evlproject/content/pipeline/porting/irqflow.md

 event is marked as pending in the root stage's log for the current CPU.

+{{% notice tip %}}
+This is important to notice: _every_ interrupt which is _not_ handled by an out-of-band handler will end up into the root stage's event log.
+This means that all external interrupts must have a handler in the in-band code - which should be the case for a sane kernel anyway.
+{{% /notice %}}

 Once `generic_pipeline_irq()` has returned, if the preempted execution context was running over the root stage unstalled, the pipeline core synchronizes the interrupt state immediately, meaning that all IRQs